 Presentation of the risk of bias and applicability assessment is an important aspect of communicating the strength of evidence in a review.
 All reviews should include a narrative summary of risk of bias and applicability concerns, linked to how this affects interpretation of findings and strength of inferences.
 In addition, a table showing the results of the assessments of risk of bias and applicability concerns of all included assessments should be presented.
-Table 11 presents a tabular presentation of the results of the PROBAST assessment.
-This table facilitates identification of key issues across all included models.
-A quick way to summarise across all studies is using a graphical summary presenting the percentage of studies rated by level of concern risk of bias and applicability for each domain (see Figure 1).
-This is in line with item 22 of the PRISMA statement of how to report systematic reviews and meta-analyses of studies that evaluate health care interventions (PRISMA).(167, 168) In many reviews, these RoB assessments will motivate recommendations for improving future studies.
-However, it should be noted that these summaries are not sufficient on their own, i.e. without an accompanying discussion of what any observed patterns mean for the evidence base in relation to the review question.
+Table 12 is an example to facilitate identification of key issues across all included studies or models.
+A quick way to summarise across all studies is a graphical summary presenting the percentage of studies rated by level of concern risk of bias and applicability for each domain (see Figure 1).
+This is in line with item 22 of the PRISMA statement of how to report systematic reviews and meta-analyses of studies that evaluate health care interventions (PRISMA).(167, 168) It should be noted that these summaries are not sufficient on their own, i.e. without an accompanying discussion of what any observed patterns mean for the evidence base in relation to the review question.

 Further incorporation of risk of bias and concerns for applicability may be specified in the review planning stage or in the systematic review protocol.
 Findings can be included in the analysis by planning sensitivity analyses limited to studies with low concerns for risk of bias or applicability either overall or for particular domains, or investigation of heterogeneity between studies using subgroups based on ratings of concern.(18)